kmein/brockman/README.md

 It can also give information about its current configuration, i. e. which bot watches which feed and how often (`CONTROLLERNAME: info BOTNAME`), which user is subscribed to which bot (`CONTROLLERNAME: info NICK`) etc.

-If a `pastebin` is set, `CONTROLLERNAME: dump` will publish the current state online, making it easy for you to fork a running brockman instance.
+If a `pastebin` is set, `CONTROLLERNAME: export` will publish the current state online as OPML, making it easy for you to subscribe to your feeds using another reader.
+Going the other way around, i. e. importing your feeds from another reader's OPML export, is done by `CONTROLLERNAME: import URL` with the `URL` being an endpoint that serves your OPML via HTTP GET (for example a pastebin service).

 Like the reporter bots, the controller bot can be `/invite`d and `/kick`ed and will adjust its `extraChannels` value accordingly.